Solomon-analytics/SQL-Order_Management_Data_Warehouse-Project/README.md

   ## About Me

-  Hi, I am **Solomon Yakubu**, a data professional with over 3 years of experience building scalable solutions that help technical and non-technical stakeholders make informed decisions.
+  Hi, I am **Solomon Yakubu**, a data professional with 4 years of experience building solutions that enables technical and non-technical teams make better decisions.
+I have rcently completed a data warehouse project using MYSQL database where i applied medallion architecture best practices to turn raw data into business ready data.